Eddie Goldenberg

-Edward Goldenberg CM (born 1948), known as Eddie Goldenberg, is a Canadian lawyer and writer who served as a senior political advisor to Canadian Prime Minister Jean Chrétien.
+Edward Goldenberg CM (born 1948), known as Eddie Goldenberg, is a Canadian lawyer and writer who served as a senior advisor to Canadian Prime Minister Jean Chrétien for decades.
 Described as Chrétien's "Machiavelli", from 1993 until 2003 he was chief policy advisor to the Prime Minister, becoming chief of staff in 2003.
 Along with Jean Pelletier and Aline Chrétien, he was considered Chrétien's most influential political guide.
 Goldenberg's 2006 memoir, The Way It Works, focused on his time in government.
+He is the son of former Canadian Senator and lawyer H. Carl Goldenberg.

 Career

 Goldenberg first worked for politician Jean Chrétien in 1972 with a summer internship after completing his first year at McGill University Faculty of Law.
 From 1980 to 1982 he supported Chrétien as Special Constitutional Advisor to the Minister of Justice and was one of the authors of the Charter of Rights and Freedoms.

 In 1990, Goldenberg was "co-ordinating the 10 policy groups that have been organized to brief Chrétien on various issues and to write speeches."
 He worked with Paul Martin, Terrie O’Leary and Chaviva Hosek "on finalizing the text of the famous Red Book, officially titled Creating Opportunity: The Liberal Plan for Canada."

 From 1993 until 2003 he was Chrétien's aide and chief policy advisor.
 He was involved with the government when the Kyoto Protocol was signed in 1998 and then signed in 2002, and later wrote on the matter.
 He became the Prime Minister's Chief of Staff in 2003.

 After Chretien left office, Goldberg became a partner at the Ottawa office of law firm Stikeman Elliott LLP and subsequently a senior partner at Bennett Jones LLP, leading the firm's government affairs and public policy practice.
 He was a supporter of Bob Rae's bid to become Liberal leader in 2006.
 In 2019, he was still working with Jean Chretien on diplomatic matters with China.